vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 cited as 'Gupta Inscriptions) G. G. Coulton's 'Five centuries of Religion (1936) Cunningham's ' Mahābodbi' (1892)

-, 'Ancient Geography of India' Dr. S K De's' Vaisnava fath and movement in Bengal' Nundo Lal Dey's 'the Geographical Dictionary of Ancient and
+, 'Ancient Geography of India' Dr. S K De's' Vaiṣṇava fath and movement in Bengal' Nundo Lal Dey's 'the Geographical Dictionary of Ancient and

 Medieval India' (1927) Prof V. R Ramchandra Dikshitar's translation of Silappadıkāram Elliot and Dowson's 'History of India as told by its own historians'